textileio/community/docs/buckets/archiving.md

 ?
 Proceed? [y/N]
 ```

-The Hub is connected to the Filecoin testnet, so any archiving deal you create will be created on [that experimental version](../powergate/testnet.md) of the network.
+The Hub is connected to the Filecoin Mainnet, so any archiving deal you created on that network.

 You should see a success message if you proceed.